WWDC 2019: New Mac Pro Does Everything Right - The Mac Observer

 Whether Apple likes it or not, services don’t convince us of Apple’s ability to innovate.
 It’s the hardware we look to, and hardware is the realm where WWDC, magic and our dreams meet.

 This is indeed the machine of dreams.
-With new Xeon CPUs, up to 28 cores, a new graphics system called the MPX module, a 1.4 kilowatt power supply, and up to 1.5 TB of RAM, it needn’t feel inferior to any HP Z workstation.
+With new Xeon W CPUs, up to 28 cores, a new graphics system called the MPX module, a 1.4 kilowatt power supply, and up to 1.5 TB of RAM, it needn’t feel inferior to any HP Z workstation.
 It’s going to delight technical and creative professionals.
 What’s more, Apple didn’t hold back or compromise, and it allowed the price to reflect the power of the hardware.

 I surmise it requires macOS 10.15 Catalina which is one reason it’ll ship in the fall.
 [UPDATE: The tech specs state that it’ll run Mojave.]